From Evaluation to Enhancement: Large Language Models for Zero-Knowledge Proof Code Generation: Background

 \subsection{Zero-Knowledge Proofs and Programming Frameworks}

 Zero-knowledge proofs (ZKPs) are cryptographic protocols that allow one party to prove to another that a statement is true without revealing any information beyond the validity of the statement itself.
-Formally, the following properties are desired for a correct ZKP program. \begin{enumerate}[leftmargin=*] \item \textbf{Completeness:} If a statement is true, an honest prover can convince the verifier of its validity. \item \textbf{Soundness:} If a statement is false, no dishonest prover can convince the verifier of its validity. \item \textbf{Zero-Knowledge:} If a statement is true, the verifier learns nothing beyond the validity of the statement itself. \end{enumerate} These properties make ZKPs particularly useful in privacy-preserving applications~\cite{Gupta2025ZKPSurvey, Tangem2024ZKPBeyondPrivacy,lavin2024survey}.
-However, achieving these properties relies on the correct implementation of the underlying cryptographic primitives and protocols with respect to the high-level intent.
-Consequently, writing ZKP programs can be challenging due to the complexity of the underlying field-arithmetic mathematics and the need for specialized knowledge in cryptography~\cite{pailoor2023automated, wen2024practical, chaliasos2024sok}.
+Formally, the following properties are desired for a correct ZKP program. \begin{enumerate}[leftmargin=*] \item \textbf{Completeness:} If a statement is true, an honest prover can convince the verifier of its validity. \item \textbf{Soundness:} If a statement is false, no dishonest prover can convince the verifier of its validity. \item \textbf{Zero-Knowledge:} The verifier learns nothing beyond the validity of the statement itself. \end{enumerate} These properties make ZKPs particularly useful in verifiable computation and privacy-preserving applications~\cite{Gupta2025ZKPSurvey, Tangem2024ZKPBeyondPrivacy,lavin2024survey}.
+However, ZK programming necessitates a fundamental paradigm shift from imperative computation to declarative verification.
+Rather than writing instructions to calculate a result, developers must model their high-level intent as an arithmetic representation $R(x, w) = 1$ over a finite field, where $x$ denotes public inputs and $w$ denotes the private witness.
+This requirement to faithfully enforce logical intent through field-arithmetic constraints is notoriously arduous for humans; even minor errors in modeling can lead to under-constrained circuits (compromising soundness) or over-constrained systems (breaking completeness)~\cite{pailoor2023automated, wen2024practical, chaliasos2024sok, kolozyan2025language}.